 The African Institute for Mathematical Sciences (AIMS) was founded in Cape Town, South Africa in 2003 as a pan-African center for post-graduate training and research providing advanced, broadly applicable mathematical skills to talented students recruited from all over Africa.
 Operating as a partnership between African and international universities, AIMS provides an innovative and relevant curriculum within an exceptional 24-hour learning environment.
 Outstanding international and African lecturers teach three week courses, leveraging the expertise and goodwill of the top academics from around the world.

-AIMS is already making a big difference: as of June 2012, 442 students – 31% of them are women – from 35 African countries have graduated from AIMS-South Africa and AIMS-Senegal.
-Over 80% have gone into Master's and PhD programs directly after AIMS at excellent universities in Africa and abroad.
+AIMS is already making a big difference: as of June 2013, 560 students – 30% of them are women – from 38 African countries have graduated from AIMS-South Africa, AIMS-Senegal and AIMS-Ghana.
+Majority of the alumni go into Master's and PhD programs directly after AIMS at excellent universities in Africa and abroad.
 AIMS graduates are now strengthening African universities, research centers, government and industry.
 For example, many of the mathematics lecturers at the Universities of Zambia and Khartoum are AIMS graduates and are now in turn educating hundreds of students each year.

 From health research to information and communications technology, from finance and banking to climate forecasting, mathematical skills are the backbone of modern societies.
 Research shows that investment in university level education in Africa may well be the fastest route to technological catch-up and economic development.
 Although nearly one million students graduate from African universities each year, high level training is generally unavailable, particularly in scientific and technical fields.
 Few continue to Masters or PhDs, and of those that do, fewer still remain in Africa.
 All of these factors have led to a critical scarcity of mathematical and scientific expertise, adversely affecting all aspects of development including education, science, industry and government.